jsonrainbow/json-schema/README.md

 original data.

 `CHECK_MODE_EARLY_COERCE` has no effect unless used in combination with `CHECK_MODE_COERCE_TYPES`.
-If enabled, type coercion will occur as soon as possible, even if the value may already be of another valid type.
+If enabled, the validator will use (and coerce) the first compatible type it encounters, even if the schema defines another type that matches directly and does not require coercion.

 ## Running the tests